fedorajuandy/uts-restoran-2019130032/README.md

 <strong>DISCLAIMER!</strong>

-Every name and content from this website are fictive.
+Every names and contents from this website are fictive.
 Everything you find coincidentally same are unintended.
-The menus are not specified to a real restaurant; practically are just whatever free images available.
+Both the menus and people are not specified to a real restaurant or people and every images are practically just free images available.

 ## Codes references